 - Sometimes, the X and Y axis tend to ram against the side casing.

 - Non heated building platform limits the usage to PLA filament only.
 Not ABS.

-It is built like a tank, speaks normal G-code (no proprietary nonsense), can be operated even by a third grader, is hackable and most importantly, costs less than $250 as I write this.
+It is built like a tank, speaks standard G-code (no proprietary nonsense), can be operated even by a third grader, is hackable, and, most importantly, costs less than $250 as I write this.

 That’s an unbeatable package.